Coleridge-Initiative/big-data-and-social-science/docs/03-ChapterLinkage.md

 understated.

-This chapter discusses current approaches to joining multiple data sets together---commonly called *record linkage*. ^[Other names associated with record linkage are entity disambiguation, entity resolution, co-reference resolution, matching, and data fusion, meaning that records which are linked or co-referent can be thought of as
+This chapter discusses current approaches to joining multiple data sets together---commonly called *record linkage*.^[Other names associated with record linkage are entity disambiguation, entity resolution, co-reference resolution, matching, and data fusion, meaning that records which are linked or co-referent can be thought of as